sophdeng/sophdeng.github.io/_posts/2022-07-05-startups-are-prototypes.md

 At [Gigster](https://gigster.com/), I saw how challenging it was to answer and focus on answering these questions.
 The company’s initial software development service had product-market-fit with the Ss of SMBs.
 However, the small contract sizes put a question mark on how the company could get economies of scale.
 In response, the company pivoted to serve enterprise clients instead of startups.[^1] Business viability became better due to the larger contract sizes, but Gigster’s product had to fundamentally change for the new market.[^2]

 During this existential time, every single person should have dropped what they were doing.[^3] Either to [idea maze](https://cdixon.org/2013/08/04/the-idea-maze) what the new value  and product  Gigster offered to enterprises was, or to idea maze how to scale with SMBs.
-Getting clarity here was what singularly mattered[^4].
+Getting clarity here was what singularly mattered.

 Thinking from a prototyping lens highlights several learnings.